 Dear Friends,

-What the UCG doctrinal group is suggesting is that Blow the Trumpet is being hypocritical for suggesting that it may be appropriate to for God's people to take public transportation to services when there is no alternative, while not extending the same accommodation to them for dining out on the Sabbath when there are alternatives.
-They presented the same argument earlier in their letter.
-At that point they claimed it was not "farfetched" to see both behaviors as morally equivalent.
-Here was my response.
+What the UCG doctrinal group is arguing is that Blow the Trumpet is being hypocritical for suggesting that it may be appropriate to for God's people to take public transportation to services when there is no alternative, while not extending the same accommodation to God's people for dining out on the Sabbath when the Almighty has actually provided the alternative.
+For the UCG to see these two behaviors as morally equivalent is disappointing, to say the least.

 Respectfully,